The urge. The tingle. The tiny voice in your head. These are all ways your intuition is talking to you.

-What Does It Mean When Someone Is Intuitive?
+What Does It Mean To Be Intuitive?

-- Synchronicities are always happening to them
+- Synchronicities are always happening to you

-- Vivid dreams are commonplace
+- Vivid dreams are common

-- They listen to their inner voice
+- You listen to your inner voice

 What does intuitive empath mean?